webdevsk/FB-Mobile-Clean-my-feeds/README.md

 1. Find it in your Android Home screen

 #### Browser/Extension Alternatives:
-Please refer to this link to find other alternatives if my suggested combination doesn't work for you: <a target="_blank" href="https://github.com/KudoAI/googlegpt#-compatibility">https://github.com/KudoAI/googlegpt#-compatibility</a>
+Please refer to this link to find other alternatives if my suggested combination doesn't work for you: https://github.com/KudoAI/googlegpt#-compatibility

 ### Changelog